reyannlarkey/reyannlarkey.github.io/_pages/about.md

 ## Personal
-I like getting outdoors and doing activities with my Husband Jake and dog Chief.
+I like getting outdoors and doing activities with my Husband Jake and dogs Chief and Moose.
 We like to go hiking, camping, and running in the areas surrounding Bozeman.
-We also spend a lot of time in Kansas City, MO and Eastern Colorado visiting family.
+We also spend a lot of time in Kansas City, MO and Colorado visiting family.

 <div style="text-align:center">
     <img src="../images/personal/turkey_trot_KC.png" width="200" height="65" />